NicholasStern/Dotua/docs/documentation.md

 Using the *create_scalar* and *create_vector* methods, users are able to initialize variables for use in constructing arbitrary functions.
 Additionally, users are able to specify initial values for these variables.
-Creating variables in this way will ensure that users are able to use the AutoDiff defined operators to both evaluate functions and compute their derivatives.
+Creating variables in this way will ensure that users are able to use the Dotua defined operators to both evaluate functions and compute their derivatives.

 ### Variable Universes